-The NPS would continue to identify and quantify current housing needs, and would make future adjustments in accordance with the NPS housing needs protocol.
-To respond to these housing needs, under this alternative, WRST proposes to construct more permanent housing units west of the Kennicott River, in addition to the six units presently being built at the Interim Park Operations Support Complex (described in Section 1.5.7).
+Tables 2-1a, 2-1b, and 2-1c above show current and potential housing in the NHL.
+The NPS would continue to identify and quantify housing needs, and would make future adjustments in accordance with the NPS housing needs protocol.
+To respond to these housing needs, under this alternative, WRST proposes to construct more permanent housing units at the Interim Operations Support Complex west of the Kennicott River, in addition to the six units currently available there (described in Section 1.5.7 and listed in Table 2-1c).
 There are approximately six privately owned historic houses remaining in the NHL; if any of the owners offered to sell their house to the NPS, the NPS would consider purchasing and rehabilitating it to provide additional employee housing.
 NPS would seek rental of local privately-owned housing if needed.

 This plan is addressing "more permanent housing units," meaning additional modern "Single Family Housing" (SFH) or "Dormitory" categories depending on future need.
-The estimated current need is to house 15 employees with an anticipated need in 2010 to house 31 employees.
-It is expected that the future need would include extended season use and potentially family requirements.
+The estimated current need is to house 15 employees with an anticipated need in 2010 to house 32 employees.
+The potential additional beds identified in Tables 2-1a, 2-1b, and 2-1c would accommodate this number of expected employees.
+It is expected that the future need would include extended season use as well as potentially family requirements.
 Therefore, SFH and/or Dorm-style units are anticipated.
-The location for this additional development is generally south of the existing NPS Operations Support Complex, within the 700 feet of the well and on federal lands.
+To meet the anticipated need for SFH, one of the Silk Stocking Row houses may be rehabilitated to make it habitable for children.
+On the west side, the location for potential additional housing development is generally south of the existing NPS Operations Support Complex, within the 700 feet of the well and on federal lands.
 Utilities would be provided by existing water, sewer and power (with necessary modification) currently on this site.

-Figure 2-5.
+Figure 2-7.
 Bulk storage area within the newly constructed NPS Support Complex in West McCarthy